ravecrocker/LoE-PrivateServer/README.md

 - instantiate key viewId ownerId : Will spawn key (PlayerBase for a pony).
 If the Ids are already taken, bad things will happen.
 - instantiate key viewId ownerId x y z : Same than above but spawn at the given position.
 - instantiate key viewId ownerId x y z rx ry rz: Same than above but spawn at the given position and rotation.
 - beginDialog : For debugging only.
+Used when talking to NPCs.
 - endDialog : For debugging only.
+Used when talking to NPCs.
 - setDialogMsg message : For debugging only.
+Used when talking to NPCs.
 - dbgStressLoad : For debugging only.
 Load GemMine on all clients now.

 <h3>List of scenes</h3>